Call Us 24/7 For A Free Legal Consultation

 In southern Colorado truck accident cases, liability often extends beyond the driver alone.
 Multiple companies may share responsibility, and trucking insurers move quickly to limit exposure after a serious crash.

-Our attorneys investigate every angle, including driver fatigue and hours of service violations, maintenance failures involving brakes, tires, or steering, improper hiring or training by trucking companies, overloaded or improperly secured cargo, route selection and scheduling pressure, and compliance with federal and state trucking regulations.
+Our attorneys investigate every angle, including driver fatigue and hours-of-service violations, maintenance failures involving brakes, tires, or steering, improper hiring or training by trucking companies, overloaded or improperly secured cargo, route selection and scheduling pressure, and compliance with federal and state trucking regulations.

 This level of investigation is essential to building a strong claim and protecting victims from unfair settlements.